Skip to main content

 Motorcycle Stabilizers

-The first thing riders learn is that bike stability is essential.
+The first thing riders lear is that bike stability is essential.
 Instructors teach new riders the importance of bike stability.
 It’s a motorized vehicle with two wheels instead of four.
 In this case, handling the bike becomes different.
 Motorcycle stability is essential.
 But unlike a car, the motorcycle rider must prevent the cycle from falling over.
 Also, bikers need to keep both wheels on the pavement.

 Motorcycle Touchscreens

 The tech world meets bikes with touchscreens.
 In this case, riding a bike, the rider needs both hands on the handlebar.
 It didn’t make sense for riders in motion to use personal technology.
 For example, riders can’t use cell phones or GPS.
-However, a company named Skully based in Silicon Valley has changed things.
+But a company named Skully based in Silicon Valley has changed things.

 California, Northern, Southern, Central California, Texas.